-A relational perspective is synonymous with an ecological perspective.– Terry Real
+A relational perspective is synonymous with an ecological perspective.

 Relationships fascinate me.
 First I studied them where I feel most at home: in nature.
-I set out to study wilderness, yet today nature is dominated by people.
-That's how my passion for ecology and sustainability brought me to the complex world of conflicts of interest and relationships.
+Today, nature is dominated by people.
+That's how my passion for ecology and sustainability brought me to the complex world of conflicts of interest.

-Finally my own love relationship had me step into a new career.
-Today I have been coaching for over 7 years, with more than 2000h of coaching experience and make use of a diverse base of education and trainings.
+Finally my own love relationship had me step into a new career of couples therapist and relationship coach.
+I have worked in this profession since 2016.
+I am a certified RLT-couples- therapist (RLT, Relational Life Therapy) with a diverse base of additional education and trainings.

 IMG-2282-cropped

-During my exciting years at the Postdam Institute for Climate Impact Research I met my husband: Tony, a professor for environmental sciences at Boston University.
-An alpine skiing adventure during which we teamed up to rescue a close friend from the mountain ended in our first kiss.
-Two years later a thunderstorm crowned our dream wedding at 3 am, right by the Heiliger Lake in Potsdam.
-Our happiness was complete for now.
+During my exciting time at the Potsdam Institute for Climate Impact Research, I met my husband: Tony, a professor of environmental sciences and policy from Boston.
+A skiing adventure together, including a rescue mission for a close friend, ended in our first kiss.
+Two years later, a thunderstorm at 3 a.m. crowned our dream wedding at the Holy Lake in Potsdam.
+Our happiness was perfect at first.

-Tony had to go back to Boston, and I left my favourite German city behind, to move to the US for the second time in my life.
-I became visiting research scholar at Harvard University, and we began our next adventure: Our first child was born.
+Tony had to go back to Boston, and I left my favourite German city behind to move to the USA for the second time in my life.
+I became a Visiting Research Scholar at Harvard University, and we began a new adventure: our first child was born.

-However, the exhaustion, the cultural shocks, the good-byes to dear friends and the many moving boxes had eroded our connection.
-Yes, I lived in paradise, in the fulfilment of our dreams.
-I was wholeheartedly grateful and loved my children with abandon.
-Everything around me was beautiful.
-Yet only to myself I admitted, shamefully, that my marriage felt like hell.
-I was as lonely as rarely before in my life.
+But the many feats of strength, cultural leaps, farewells and moving boxes had crumbled our bond.
+I was living in paradise, in the fulfilment of all our dreams.
+I was grateful and wholeheartedly in love with my children and my surroundings.
+Yet I was ashamed to admit to myself that my marriage felt like hell.
+I was lonelier than I had ever been in my life.

-The rest of the story is told quickly.
-True to my scientific passion I spent countless nights researching attachment theory and interpersonal neurobiology as well as psychology.
-I crocheted one blanket after another, listening and learning, as I searched for a path out of this hell.
-And I found it!
+The rest is easy to tell.
+As a scientist, I spent my nights researching attachment theory and interpersonal psychology.
+I crocheted one woollen blanket after another as I feverishly searched for a way out of this hell.
+And I found what I was looking for!

-I stumbled upon a family therapist and relationship coach who used the best of many approaches in a hybrid method.
-After a while of studying his work, he invited me to be trained as a coach.
+I found a family therapist and relationship coach who combined the best of many approaches into a hybrid approach.
+After initial contact, he invited me to train as a coach.
 Life returned to my marriage.
-Hell was replaced by a sustainable enthusiasm for the complexity of relationship and a deeper love for my husband.
-Now I needed him more than ever, in order to manage family life while starting a new career.
-For four years I spent most week nights at the computer, coached my first clients, wrote exam papers and flew to Boulder, Colorado (US) three times a year for week long intensive trainings.
-Finally, in 2016, I quit my job as a researcher and lecturer at the Technical University in Zürich (ETH) and became a relationship coach full time.
+Hell gave way to a lasting enthusiasm for the complexity of the couple relationship and a deeper love for my husband.
+And I now needed him to help me juggle family and a new start.
+For four years, I spent many nights a week at the computer, coached my first clients, wrote theses and flew to Boulder, Colorado, three times a year for one-week intensive trainings.
+In 2016, I gave up my old job, stopped teaching at ETH and became a relationship coach.

-Since 2018 I am practicing Relational Life Therapy (RLT) by Terry Real.
+Since 2018 I practice Relational Life Therapy (RLT), Terry Real, Relational Life Institute, MA, USA.

-2022 Embodied Yoga Principles and Toolkit with Karin van Maanen and Mark Walsh.
+2022 Embodied Toolkit – Embodied Yoga Principles, Karin van Maanen and Mark Walsh, UK.

-2021 Embodiment Coach and Facilitator with Mark Walsh.
+2021 Embodiment Coach and Group Facilitator, Mark Walsh UK.

-Prior to my coaching career I studied biology at the Technical University in Aachen, Germans and obtained a PhD with highest honours from the University of Giessen.
-Among other places, I worked at the Potsdam Institute for Climate Impact Research and at Harvard University.
-I have published over 40 research articles.
-One of them on Ecosystem Services and Global Change in Science Magazine has been cited over a 1000 times.
+Prior to my career shift I worked as researcher and lecturer, e.g. at the Potsdam Institut for Climate Impact Research, Harvard University and ETH Zürich.
+I have published over 40 articles, including one in Science magazine on Ecosystem Services and Global Change which has been cited well over 1000 times.

 Hansmann R. & Schröter, D. 2018.
 Equal Opportunities in Academic Careers?
 How Mid-Career Scientists at ETH Zurich Evaluate the Impact of Their Gender and Age.
 Sustainability, 10, 3343, 17pp.